 - Keep the belly button area dry.

-- Clean the area well with soap and warm water.
+- Wash the area regularly with soap and warm water.

-- Also, Remove any residues left in the navel.
+- Remove any dirt or clothing residues left in the navel.

-- If you’re obese, make sure to maintain proper hygiene around the belly button area.
+- If you’re obese, make sure to maintain proper hygiene around the area.

-- Moreover, drinking too much alcohol can cause liver damage which leads to developing portal hypertension.
-So to avoid this health problem, reduce your alcohol intake.
+- Drinking too much alcohol can cause liver damage which leads to portal hypertension.
+So, to avoid this health problem, reduce your alcohol intake.